ocoretech/CTF-workbook/Vulnbegin.md

 ### **1. Reconnaissance**

 Use nslookup tool to search for any extra information we can get from our domain i.e. vulnbegin.co.uk (nslookup -type=any vulnbegin.co.uk 8.8.8.8).
-With the help of nslookup, you will find your first flag, but to find the subdomains, use dnsrecon brute force.
+With the help of nslookup, you will find your first flag, but to find the subdomains, use brute force by dnsrecon.

                                                     Flag 1 found by using nslookup